celo-org/docs/docs/protocol/oracle/run.md

 ## Governance

-The last step to run an oracle is to enable their addresses on-chain using the [Celo Governance Process](/celo-codebase/protocol/governance#what-is-celo-governance).
+The last step to run an oracle is to enable their addresses on-chain using the [Celo Governance Process](/protocol/governance).
 Only addresses allowed by governance are allowed to report.
 Thus, the first step to spin up a new oracle is creating a governance proposal and submit on-chain for community voting.
 An example of such proposal can be found [here](https://github.com/celo-org/governance/blob/main/CGPs/cgp-0057.md).
-To find more details about how the governance process work, [check here](/celo-codebase/protocol/governance).

 ## Using kubernetes